jaynerd/Felicity.UI/README.md

 # felicity.ui

+> This web application provides a solution to collect each team member's
+> level of happiness on regular basis for further analyzation to maximize
-> SDM Project for managing team's happiness
+> team's performance.

 ## Build Setup